seanzhangkx8/ConvoKit/doc/source/tutorial.rst

 >>> corpus = convokit.Corpus(filename=convokit.download("reddit-corpus-small"))

-Alternatively, if you have a custom corpus, i.e. a corpus directory (say, "corpus-dir") containing the corpus component files:
+Alternatively, if you would like to use a custom corpus, refer to our explanation of the Corpus :doc:`data format </data_format>`.

-* conversations.json

-* corpus.json

-* index.json

-* users.json

-* utterances.json

-We can construct a corpus from that directory.

->>> filepath = "corpus-dir" # update the filepath accordingly
->>> corpus = convokit.Corpus(filename=filepath)

 Exploring the corpus
 --------------------